billfreeman44/spin-lifetime-analysis/README.md

     managing Python environments.

 To use `make` on OS X, install [Xcode], the Apple developer tools.
-For Windows, download: [Make for Windows] and place `make.exe` in your PATH, (or in the project root).
+For Windows, download [Make for Windows] and place `make.exe` in your PATH (or in the project root).

 [Anaconda]: https://www.continuum.io/anaconda